Recommended by:

 Is VPN split tunneling secure?

-How to set up split tunneling routes?
+How do I set up split tunneling routes?

 To set up split tunneling on the Surfshark app, do the following: